refactored-group/automaticffl-for-woocommerce/README.md

 ## Configuration

-1. After activation, go to "WooCommerce" > "Automatic FFL" to access the extension's settings.
+1. After activation, go to "WooCommerce" > "Automatic FFL™" to access the extension's settings.

-2. Check the option "Enable Automatic FFL" to enable the extension on your store frontend
+2. Check the option "Enable Automatic FFL™" to enable the extension on your store frontend

 3. Enter your Store Hash for the FFL dealer database service (you'll receive this upon purchasing a subscription).